Agent017-Gaming/School-work-2025-26/README.md

 So far so we did
 ## PHP
 1. Es1: Just a warmup for on the PHP
-2. Es2: Just a practice to understand how a funtion can write in php
+2. Es2: Just a practice to understand how a function can write in php
+3. Es3: A series of Esercizes to understand php with functions in it or without it and its application from future progression/Esercizes
+4.
 ##

 I'll update on the Progress Soon.